SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/04-02-01-Microsoft-Azure-CLI-Tools-Powershell.md

 ## Web Site Management

-These Cmdlets enable the ability to create new Windows Azure Web Sites with options to associate a local Git or GitHub repository to your site.
+These Cmdlets enable the ability to create new Microsoft Azure Web Sites with options to associate a local Git or GitHub repository to your site.
 The Cmdlets also allow the deletion of Web Sites from your subscription.

 {% include html-cli-powershell-new.md %}